dibyansh01/DsimplyAI/README.md

 ## Demo

-You can access the live demo of the Ecommerce web app by following the link below:
+You can access the live demo of the DsimplyAI web app by following the link below:

 Not deployed yet...